 You must be brave to explore a new world.
 At the same time, falling in love is not the same as staying in love.
-Stephen R. Covey reminds us "Love is a verb," which means love requires action on our part.
-However, many people believe that the way they feel in the beginning stages of love (euphoric, passionate, etc) will endure throughout the relationship.
-This is a misunderstanding.
-It is difficult to know how to act when those feelings ebb, and suddenly we think there is something wrong with the relationship.
-Developing a deeper understanding of the flow of relationships can help.
+Stephen R. Covey reminds us “Love is a verb,” which means love requires action on our part, however given that many people operate from the misunderstanding that the way they feel in the beginning stages of love -- the euphoria, the passion, etc. -- will endure, it is difficult to remember to act when those feelings ebb, and suddenly we think there is something wrong with the relationship.
+Perhaps a deeper understanding of the flow of relationships will help.

 The Stages of Relationships